Art and Design

 In art, we keep an open mind as to what we may discover, and we pride ourselves on being a breeding ground of creativity.
 It is our aim to provide students with the best experience possible in the subject.
 We work with a wide range of materials which include drawing and painting, printmaking, textiles, sculpture, and photography.
 Originality and independence of thought is paramount - students learn to think and act as artists and designers whilst also learning to appreciate other art works, and to understand the context in which they are made.

 Our four teaching staff are highly qualified, enthusiastic, and passionate about Art in all its guises.
 Our students have access to four spacious and bright studios, two of which are equipped with printing presses.
 We also have a reading and research room which houses an impressive selection of books, a massive collection of inspirational documentaries, as well as computers (which have paint on them).
 We subscribe to a number of monthly Art periodicals such as Modern Painters, Frieze, Crafts and Canvas.

 There is no substitute for studying art at first hand.
 With the emerging and thriving contemporary art scene in Dubai we enjoy regular trips to Bastakyia, and Al Serkal Avenue art district.
 We encourage our students to stay up-to-date with the art world.
-Our A Level artists have the opportunity to go overseas.
 We have enjoyed visits to Venice (The Venice Biennale), Rome, Barcelona and China.
 Each year we also hold our own art exhibition displaying works by GCSE and A level students.

 During Key Stage 3 students develop their creativity and imagination through sustained creative activities.
 These help them to build on and improve their practical and critical skills and extend their knowledge and experience of materials, processes and practices.
 Students engage with art, craft and design in the contemporary world and from different times and cultures.
 They become more independent in using the visual language to communicate their own ideas, feelings and meanings.